elianparedes/sia/tp1/README.md

 _Note_: If you wish to add new maps, they MUST be under the `resources/maps` folder.
 Maps MUST be a .txt file.

 ### Benchmarks.py
-In order to run the benchmarks.py you will need to configure the `config.json` file.
+In order to run the `benchmarks.py` you will need to configure the `config.json` file.
+After configuring it simply run: `python -m benchmarks.benchmarks`.
 The structure of the file is as follows:
 ```json
 "benchmarks": {